piakochar/mongodb-java-demo/README.md

 ## Running the Application

+This application requires Java 11 and Maven 3.6.

 This application runs on port 8081 by default.
 This can be changed in the resource/application.properties file.

 For the application to connect to your cluster, you need to update the MONGODB_CONNECTION_STRING variable in